ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 After detecting peaks in the filtered signal, the peak indices are mapped back to the original ΔF/F trace.
 This step is necessary because the low-passed filter will result shift peak positions.
-The bursts of activity have a sharp rise and are followed closely by shorter oscillations.
+The bursts of activity have a sharp rise and are followed closely by shorter transients.
 To properly mark bursts, we use the leftmost peak in each burst as the peak index.

 The window size used to search for the leftmost peak is given by ``port_peaks_window_size``.